 As children, my siblings and I ADORED picnics.
 Whenever our mom would allow us, we would make up fluffernutter sandwiches (you remember those?) and head outside for a picnic.
+We’d make them and bring along some peanut butter cups.
 As the oldest, I often had the job of watching my smaller siblings and having picnics was always a sure-fire way to keep them entertained for hours!

 We would make up cute little menus with fancy names for our simple food.
 Then a couple of “chef’s” would make the food while the others got the table ready.
 Because we had so many of us, we even had customers (of course I would lend them money to pay “for real”).

 I’m telling you, coming from a 10 kid family has it’s perks when it is time to pretend ANYTHING.
 We always had enough people for restaurant, church, getting married, and all of it!

 To this day, we still love picnics!
 Many times a summer we get together at my house or a local park and fire up the grill, pull out the tablecloth and dishes, make lemonade, and have all the fixings.

 Of course, our skill sets have improved and our food is a bit further along than fluffernutter sandwiches.
 But the idea is the same, enjoying the outdoors with family and friends.

 P.S., if you have kids or grandkids…have them put on a summer picnic.
 Hey, maybe even pull out those fluffernutter sandwiches?

 But if you are going to do a fluffernutter, do it right.
 Go the full-fledged dessert option.
 Don’t just eat peanut butter and marshmallow fluff on a piece of white bread, eat it as an actual cookie.
 We all know white bread is nothing more than sugar, anyway.
 Why not own that and go for the sugar option, in the first place.